iso50, 1/320, f11 17mm

 The real skill comes from experimenting with all of these things at the same time and understanding how variations in each one will affect the final image.
 It’s not complicated though if you’re only using one flash.
 You just need to visualize that flash painting light into your image.
 What can the flash see?
 What can the camera see?
 If you know the answers to those two questions then with practice you’ll should be able to construct the photo in your mind before you’ve even taken it.

-This shot needed a flash to direct light on to the skiers face which otherwise would have been in complete shadow.
-The rocks on the right hand side of the frame would also have been extremely dark had I not spilled some light on to them and it would have left a very unbalanced image.
+This shot needed a flash to direct light on to the skiers face which would otherwise have been in complete shadow.
+The rocks on the right hand side of the frame would also have been extremely dark had I not spilled some light on to them, and it would have left a very unbalanced image.
 Large black areas in an image will always draw your eye away from the subject so you use the flash to eliminate it to a degree that provides a more balanced image.

 iso50, f5, 1/320